graziabaiamonte/javascriptcounter/README.md

 =======
 # JS Counter

-This project is the exam of the "Javascript-Basic" course of the Start2Impact University
+This project is the exam of the "Javascript-Basic" course of  Start2Impact University